illiliti/eiwd/src/iwd.network.rst

    * - EAP-TLS-ClientCert
      - absolute file path or embedded pem

-       Path to a PEM-formatted client X.509 certificate or certificate chain to send on server request.
+       Path to the client X.509 certificate or certificate chain to send on server request.
    * - EAP-TLS-ClientKey
      - absolute file path or embedded pem

-       Path to a PEM-formatted client PKCS#8 private key corresponding to the public key provided in *EAP-TLS-ClientCert*.
+       Path to the client private key corresponding to the public key provided in *EAP-TLS-ClientCert*.
+The recommended format is PKCS#8 PEM.
+   * - EAP-TLS-ClientKeyBundle
+     - absolute file path

+       As an alternative to *EAP-TLS-ClientCert* and *EAP-TLS-ClientKey* IWD can load both the certificate and the private key from a container file pointed by this setting.
+The recommended format is PKCS#12 when this is used.
    * - | EAP-TLS-
        | ClientKeyPassphrase
      - string

-       Decryption key for the client private key file.
-This is used if the private key given by *EAP-TLS-ClientKey* is encrypted.
-If not provided, then the agent is asked for the passphrase at connection time.
+       Decryption key for the client key files.
+This should be used if the certificate or the private key in the files mentioned above is encrypted.
+       When not given, the agent is asked for the passphrase at connection time.
    * - | EAP-TLS-ServerDomainMask,
        | EAP-TTLS-ServerDomainMask,
        | EAP-PEAP-ServerDomainMask